wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 For each configuration option, we check if logcollector and agentd correctly starts and that any API request to the Manager configuration returns the same options that the specified in `ossec.conf`

+#### Test command monitoring

+Command monitoring consists of periodically executing programs and logging their output to detect possible changes in it.
+These tests will verify that the `logcollector` command monitoring system works correctly by running different commands with special characteristics.